Policies and Publication Ethics

 In the case that a paper is rejected, the Managing Editor will notify the author through the submission system.
 If an author wishes to appeal, he must contact the Head of the Editorial Board and ask that the decision be reconsidered.
 This will be brought before the Editorial Board; however, its members are not obliged to overturn their decision.

-The processing of the Excavation Reports included in each volume of ‘Atiqot is separate from the that of the synthesis article described above.
-The Excavation Reports are submitted by IAA archaeologists to the Publications Department office and undergo a peer-review process supervised by the IAA Head of the Scientific Evaluation Branch.
-This process is similar to the one discussed above; however, due to the large capacity of manuscripts and supplementary materials that comprise the excavation report, these are sent for evaluation via email of other Transfer Software (e.g., JumboMail, WeTransfer).
+The processing of the Excavation Reports included in each volume of ‘Atiqot is separate from the that of the research articles described above.
+The Excavation Reports are submitted by IAA archaeologists to the Publications Department office and undergo a double anonymous peer-review process supervised by the IAA Head of the Scientific Evaluation Branch.
+This process is similar to the one discussed above; however, due to the large capacity of manuscripts and supplementary materials that comprise the excavation report, these are sent for evaluation via email or other Transfer Software (e.g., JumboMail, WeTransfer).

 Editor as Author/Reader in Own Journal